Holocaust Remembrance Week will be held January 25 - 29, 2021.

 Other Genocides in History:

-Educators wishing to extend lessons to include other genocides may look to resources on the THGC website (Overviews, Vocabulary, Guidelines for Teaching About Genocide), as well as materials from outside organizations and museums listed on the "RECOMMENDED Resources, Links, and Lesson Plans" tab below.
+As a state commission, the Texas Holocaust and Genocide Commission supports education on the Armenian genocide, the Cambodian genocide, the Rwandan genocide, the Bosnian genocide, the Darfur genocide, and the Syrian/Iraqi genocide.
+Educators wishing to extend lessons to include these other genocides may look to resources on the THGC website (Overviews, Vocabulary, Guidelines for Teaching About Genocide), as well as materials from outside organizations and museums listed on the "RECOMMENDED Resources, Lesson Plans, and Links" tab below.
+In particular, the online resources for the Dallas Holocaust and Human Rights Museum also feature a set of graphic novels based on 10 Stages of Genocide.

 Educators are also advised to review the THGC’s “Red Flag Terms” list to understand the implications and importance of language in teaching about the Holocaust.